- Difference Between Machine Learning and Deep Learning

 Machine learning (ML) is the subset of artificial intelligence that provides the “ability to learn” to the machines without being explicitly programmed.
 We want machines to learn by themselves.
 But how do we make such machines?
 How do we make machines that can learn just like humans?
-So, the answer lies in how do humans learn things?
-Suppose you want to teach a 2-year old kid about fruits.
+So, the answer lies in how humans learn things.
+Suppose you want to teach a 2-year-old kid about fruits.
 You want him to identify apples, bananas, and oranges.
 What strategy will you follow?
-Firstly you’ll show him several fruits and tell him see this is an apple, see this is an orange or banana.
+Firstly you’ll show him several fruits and tell him See this is an apple, see this is an orange or banana.
 After showing several fruits you’ll expect the kid to identify the fruit by himself and most probably he will do it.
 This is how exactly a machine learns.

 As shown in the above image, we first feed the data into the machine.
 Input and its corresponding output make the initial data.
 This data is also known as training data.
 This training dataset is used to build a predictive model.
 After that, this model is used to predict the output for some other new input.
 Inputs that are used to test the performance of a model are called test data.
 Now the accuracy of the prediction depends on the quality of data that you’ve given to train the model aka training data.

 Note: In simple programming, we write the code or algorithm, give the input, and get the output.
 But in machine learning, we give the input and output to the machines and let them learn from it.
 After that, we give another input to make predictions using the model.

 Now, let us look at some limitations of ML which led to the evolution of Deep Learning.